Centrepins and using them, especially for Barbel Fishing

 It has been written that you cannot Wallis cast with a line-guide on the reel.
 There does not seem any physical reason for this notion and for sure many have said that it is incorrect - you can Wallis cast with a line-guide.
 I tried it with a friend's reel and yes, it is possible.

 It has been written that you cannot Wallis cast with the line coming off the top of the reel.
-This is incorrect although it is undoubtedly considerably more difficult to do so.
+This is incorrect although I think that it is undoubtedly considerably more difficult to do so.

 back to top